jeremy-rutman/simphony-common/README.rst

     # build for in-place development
     python setup.py develop

-If your system has multiple python versions installed, you may need to call python2.7 explicitly, for instance
+If your system has multiple python versions installed, you may need to call the desired version explicitly, for instance

    python2.7 setup.py install